 I transferred the form onto my 1.2003 Steel and cut it out with my angle grinder.
 Everything went fine.
 I even was bold enough to try free hand grinding the bevels, yeah on my second knife with a strongly recurved edge… I did it on the slack part of my grinding belt and I was very happy with how much control I got instead of the flat part of the belt – the result were strongly convex grinded bevels.
 I hardened in my improvised forge out of porous concrete and a gas torch I fixed to the upper wall.
 The file did not bite into the steel so I am convinced the steel reached it desired hardness.

-One thing I did before hardening was a very intense hand sanding and I put lots of effort in a nice surface finish.
+One thing I did before hardening was a very intense hand sanding and I put lots of effort into a nice surface finish.
 I did that again after the hardening and before tempering the steel.
-So I had to do it again after the steel came out nice and golden after its 200°C and one hour tempering in our kitchen oven.
+So I had to do it again after the steel came out nice and golden after one hour of its 200°C temperings in our kitchen oven.
 That is a lot of sanding and I am sure that is stupid to do.
 I keep that in mind for my next knife.

-For the handle I had something special in mind.
-I had bought some nice woods for the handle halves – karelian birch and leopard wood.
-I planned to do a two part handle and seperate the woods with some self made vulcan fibre and brass plates to get nice golden lines running around the grip.
+For the handle, I had something special in mind.
+I had bought some nice woods for the handle halves – Karelian birch and leopard wood.
+I planned to do a two-part handle and separate the woods with some self-made vulcan fibre and brass plates to get nice golden lines running around the grip.

 I put the parts for the handle together with epoxy and let it dry over night.
 The results looked nice … but … unfortunately I saw that at the brass parts did not stick good enough and broke apart from the wood.
 So I ripped everything apart and did the handle without the brass.
 That worked out good after another night of waiting for the epoxy and so the next part was to put the halves on the blade.